Noah-Huppert/media-recyclarr/server/README.md

 The API definition is found is found [here](https://github.com/Fallenbagel/jellyseerr/blob/develop/overseerr-api.yml) and downloaded to `jellyseerrclient/overseerr-api.yml`

 The [OpenAPI Generator tool](https://openapi-generator.tech/) is used to generate the client.
-Run it with:
+Run the following command from the `server/` directory:

 ```
 openapi-generator generate --config ./jellyseerrclient/openapi/openapi-generator.yml